The Spanish language is the mother language of more than 500 million people and the second communication language in the world.

 - Other merits linked to the diploma’s field (scholarships and prizes relates to the diploma, postgraduate studies in similar studies, professional experience related to the diploma) (20%)

 The Master’s Degree Academic Committee reserves the right to interview the applicants, in case it deems so necessary as to complement the information stated in the submitted documentation.
 Once the applicants’ assessment and analysis has concluded, the Admissions Committee approves or rejects the application form.
-The number of places is 90 per group for every academic year, as established in section 1 in this present document.
+The number of places offered is 180 per academic year, distributed in two sessions of 90 students.

 Once this phase is finished, the applicant is informed, via phone or e-mail, about the result of the admission process and the registration process, the documentation required, dully legalized if required by the nature of the documentation submitted, documents that have to be submitted to start the preregistration process/place reservation and then the enrollment.